Crops Research Institute

+The Crops Research Institute (CRI), known since 2006 as the CSIR-Crops Research Institute (CSIR-CRI), is an agricultural research institute of the Council for Scientific and Industrial Research of Ghana (CSIR).
+It conducts research on cereals, legumes and oilseeds, roots and tubers, horticultural crops, and industrial crops.
+Its research programmes focus on improving crop yields and resistance to biotic and abiotic stresses, adaptation to climate change, crop and resource management, seed technology, plant health, and post-harvest practices.

+The institute developed from the Specialists' branch of the Gold Coast Department of Agriculture.
+Following several reorganizations, the Crops Research Unit became the Crops Research Institute in 1964.
+It became part of CSIR in 1968.
+It operates research outstations in several agro-ecological zones.

 History

-CSIR - Crops Research Institute (CRI) is one of the thirteen (13) research Institutes of the Council for Scientific and Industrial Research of Ghana (CSIR).
+CSIR-Crops Research Institute (CRI) is one of the thirteen (13) research Institutes of the Council for Scientific and Industrial Research of Ghana (CSIR).
 CSIR-CRI evolved from the Specialists' branch of the Gold Coast Department of Agriculture.
 In 1959, the Specialists' branch and the Soil and Land Use Survey Department were merged to form the Scientific Services Division of the then Ministry of Agriculture (MOFA).
 The Scientific Services Division was transferred to the National Research Council in 1962 and then to the Ghana Academy of Sciences in 1963 and renamed the Agriculture Research Institute (ARI).

 In October 1963, the Ghana Academy of Sciences reorganized the ARI into two units - Crops Research Unit (CRU) and Soil Research Unit.
 In 1964, the CRU became a full-fledged Institute and was named the Crops Research Institute (CRI).
 When the Academy of Sciences was reorganized in 1968 into the Ghana Academy of Arts and Sciences and the Council for Scientific and Industrial Research (CSIR), CRI became one of its Institutes.
 It was renamed CSIR-Crops Research Institute (CSIR-CRI) in 2006.